 This post may contain affiliate links.
 Please read my disclosure for more info.

-Trying to keep your family fed and happy can be a full-time job.
+Trying to keep your family happy and fed can feel like a full-time job.

 As someone who loves printables, I completely understand the frustration of going through so much ink.